 Today I am sharing how to make Thai basil fried rice recipes in Instant Pot DUO60 6 QT Pressure Cooker.
 Basil fried rice is so easy to make in this instant pot and takes less than 20 minutes.
-My Other favorite Instant Pot Thai recipes are Thai red curry and Thai Peanut Noodles.
+My Other favorite Instant Pot Thai recipes are Thai red curry and Thai peanut noodles.

 - Soy sauce: Or tamari for gluten-free.
 Soy sauce adds extra zing to the dish.